ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {::include nc-cddl/ueid.cddl}
 ~~~~

 ### Semi-permanent UEIDs (SUEIDs)

-An SUEID has the same format, characteristics and requirements as a UEID, but MAY change to a different value on entity life-cycle events.
+An SUEID has the same format, characteristics and requirements as a UEID, but MAY change on entity life-cycle events.
-An entity MAY have both a UEID and SUEIDs, neither, one or the other.
+An entity MAY have both a UEID and SUEID(s), neither, one or the other.

-Examples of life-cycle events are change of ownership, factory reset and on-boarding into an IoT device management system.
+Examples of life-cycle events include change of ownership, factory reset and on-boarding into an IoT device management system.
-It is beyond the scope of this document to specify particular types of SUEIDs and the life-cycle events that trigger their change.
+It is beyond the scope of this document to specify particular types of SUEIDs and the life-cycle events that trigger change,
-An EAT profile MAY provide this specification.
+but an EAT profile MAY provide this specification.

 There MAY be multiple SUEIDs.
-Each has a text string label the purpose of which is to distinguish it from others.
+Each has a text string label to distinguish it from others.
 The label MAY name the purpose, application or type of the SUEID.
 For example, the label for the SUEID used by FIDO Onboarding Protocol could be "FDO".
 It is beyond the scope of this document to specify any SUEID labeling schemes.
 They are use-case specific and MAY be specified in an EAT profile.

-If there is only one SUEID, the claim remains a map and there still MUST be a label.

 An SUEID provides functionality similar to an IEEE LDevID {{IEEE.802.1AR}}.